Sumac Vinaigrette Recipe

 Extra Virgin Olive Oil – Use the best quality extra-virgin olive oil.

-Others – This sumac salad dressing also requires chili powder, onion powder, garlic powder, salt, and black pepper.
+Others – This sumac salad dressing also requires red chili powder, onion powder, garlic powder, salt, and ground black pepper.
 You can adjust the seasonings depending on your taste.

-Instead of garlic powder, you can use fresh garlic cloves.
-Pass them through a garlic press or mince using a sharp knife before adding.
+You can use fresh garlic cloves instead of garlic powder.
+Pass them through a garlic press or mince them using a sharp knife before adding them.

-If you feel the taste of the lemon and sumac dressing is too sour and puckery, then add a little honey or maple syrup to balance it.
+If you find the lemon and sumac dressing’s taste too sour and puckery, add a little honey, agave syrup, or maple syrup to balance it.

-You can also add pomegranate molasses or dijon mustard to the dressing for a taste change.
-Dried or fresh herbs like parsley, basil, etc can also be added to it.
+You can add some pomegranate molasses or Dijon mustard to the sumac dressing recipe to change the flavor.
+Dried or fresh herbs, such as parsley and basil, can also be added.

-- ⅓ cup of extra virgin olive oil
+- โ cup of extra virgin olive oil

 - 1 tablespoon ground sumac

-Store the dressing in the fridge for up to a week.
-Shake well before use.
+Step 5: Store the sumac vinaigrette in an airtight glass container in the refrigerator for up to a week.
+Bring it to room temperature and shake well before every use.

 Pro Tips By Neha

 The tanginess of sumac varies from batch to batch.
-So I suggest adding a little at the first go and keep adding more until the desired taste is achieved.
+So, I suggest adding a little at first and then gradually increasing the amount until the desired taste is achieved.

-If you have added too much sumac, then balance the taste of the dressing by adding some honey or maple syrup.
+If you have added too much sumac, you can balance the dressing’s taste by adding honey or maple syrup.

 Usage Suggestions

-Use the sumac dressing at room temperature.
+Use the Sumac vinaigrette at room temperature.
 Shake well before using.

 Use it as a dressing for your salads, especially fattoush salad, chicken tawook salad, green beans, fava beans, red peppers, chickpeas, or tomato-based salads.
-It is a perfect dressing to use for summer salads as well.
+It is also a perfect dressing for summer salads.

-Drizzle this simple vinaigrette over roasted or grilled veggies, chicken, or other meat, fish, or seafood recipes.
+Drizzle this simple vinaigrette over roasted or grilled veggies, chicken, or other meats, fish, or seafood.

 Use it as a marinade for steak, chicken, fish, or other meat.